Alexwcjung/GRAD25-Acoustic/README.md

 | **Within-subject design**            | ✅   | Each participant completes all vowel pair conditions          |

-## Step 3.
+## 🐳Step 3.
 Perception–Production Correlation Analysis

 ### RQ3: Is there a statistically significant relationship between Korean learners’ perceptual discrimination ability and their production accuracy of /ʊ/?